-It's time for a new patio!
-You've conducted some research and decided to use concrete pavers as your material of choice.
-Natural stone is too expensive for your budget, and you're not too fond of poured concrete.
-It's time now to decide what color, size, and paver pattern you want installed for your outdoor patio.
+If natural stone is too expensive for your budget, and poured concrete isn't your favorite look for an outdoor patio, then clay or concrete pavers is a great option.
+It's time now to decide what color, size, and paver pattern you want installed for your patio.
 A quick Google search uncovers endless options to use but the selection is overwhelming.

 It's important to know how the paved area is going to be used.
 Will it be used around a pool, an outdoor kitchen, or fire pit?
 Or are you trying to maximize a small patio?
 Certain colors and patterns will better suit different sizes and functions of a space.